thewtex/thesis/tcd/tcd.rst

 Post-processing is performed to provide further scrutiny to the collected data.
 A custom application was developed to visualize and analyze the available data show in |tcd_ui|.
-Interrogating the file system with the native DOS filesystem or the BG-Rescue Linux [Giannone2010]_ floppy disk distribution, the files were found to be saved at the *D:\DATA* location.
+Interrogating the file system with the native DOS operating system or the BG-Rescue Linux [Giannone2010]_ floppy disk distribution, the files were found to be saved at the *D:\\DATA* location.
 For every session, sets of files are saved with the *NLA* prefix followed by unique integer incremented for every session.
 The filename extension has the pattern *T*, followed by a letter indicating the file type, followed by a number starting from zero.
 This number is incremented every time recording is stopped or started during a session.
 Two filetypes were found to be of interest: *TX?* and *TW?* where *?* is the acquisition number per session.
 The *TX?* files are plain text files that contain system setting information and events.  |tx_content| has some example content from a *TX?* file.
 This file first starts with some parameters related to the acquisition such as the patient name and machine settings such as the pulse repetition frequency (PRF) in Hz, velocity curve sampling frequency in Hz, and the Doppler frequency.
 Also contained in the *TW?* are HITS are operator mark events, one per line.
-A HITS events consists of a the time the event occured, in hundredths of seconds after the start of acquisition, the string 'HIT', the amplitude of the HITS in dB, the system clock time, and other numbers.
+A HITS events consists of a the time the event occurred, in hundredths of seconds after the start of acquisition, the string 'HIT', the amplitude of the HITS in dB, the system clock time, and other numbers.
 These are algorithmically detected HITS, many of which may be artifacts.
-A mark event consists of the time the event occured, in hundredths of seconds after the start of acquisition, the mark number, and the system clock time.
+A mark event consists of the time the event occurred, in hundredths of seconds after the start of acquisition, the mark number, and the system clock time.
 Velocity envelope data was found in the *TW?* binary file.
 This file alternates between left and right channels in 64 sample segments.
 Each velocity